Jinxue/SocialBotnetsDefense/README.md

 In our CNS 2013 paper, http://www2.hawaii.edu/~ruizhang/paper/zhang-CNS13.pdf, we found that the social botnets can be used for spam distribution and digital influence manipulation.

-Here we come up with two defenses against each of them.
+Here we come up with two defenses against each of them, and prepare for the extended journal version.